As demonstrated since the onset of the global disruption of COVID-19, expertise in logistics and supply chain has never been more valuable.

 As a business student, you will also have access to specialised career services through the Careers and Employability Office, who are committed to helping you achieve your career aspirations.

-ITLS is also recognised as a key centre for excellence in transport and logistics research and education by the Australian Government.
+The University of Sydney is ranked 10th in the world for Transportation Science and Technology (ShanghaiRanking Global Ranking of Academic Subjects 2022) and ITLS is recognised as a key centre for excellence in transport and logistics research and education by the Australian Government.

 By studying a postgraduate degree in logistics and supply chain management, you will be joining one of the world’s fastest growing areas of business.